ebunle/Publications-and-Results/Control &optimization of a hybrid PV – Hydro system for off-grid using PSO&DE/README.md

 - **PSO** showed better robustness according to kurtosis and skewness tests, with less deviation from a normal distribution.

 ## 4. Conclusion
-The study presents a synergistic comparison of PSO and DE for optimizing a hybrid hydro-PV-battery system.
+The study presents a comparison of PSO and DE for optimizing a hybrid hydro-PV-battery system.
 The model successfully identified a cost-effective and reliable system configuration for off-grid use.
 Key conclusions are:
 - Hydropower's cost-competitiveness leads it to dominate the optimal hybrid mix, significantly reducing the LCOE.
 - The synchronized operation of hydropower and solar PV can potentially eliminate the need for expensive battery storage in suitable locations.
 - **DE proved better in terms of convergence speed and cost-effectiveness**, while **PSO offered slightly better system reliability and statistical robustness**.